firepacket/Trustfreemarket/README.md

 2. Update SendEmail() in Globals.cs in the root folder with your SMTP credentials
 3. Build and run.
 You may login with admin/admin

-Questions or comments may be sent to admin@trustfreemarket.com
+Questions or comments may be sent to admin@trustfree.market